AndersDeath/diary2/000-current.md

 # 05 Juli - Freitag - Berlin - 652 Tag der Einwanderung - Warm Clear sky

 I recieved all final papers from XU and also was fucked a little by.
 They desided that I should not have birthday certificat because I left company.
 It was so stupid because at that moment I was a employee.
 It is unfair and speaks a lot about them.
 I am preparing an plan agains them that I will do definetly.
-Besides review on some websited I also plan contacting to ex coleeges and say some words about them
+Besides review on some websited I also plan contacting to ex coleeges and say some words about them.
+It's my intention.